 Episode 10 introduces a girl named Lin who rides motorcycles and is able to ride as if she’s riding the wind.
 It turns out that Lin is a test subject for a scientist that’s doing research on the use of transcranial magnetic stimulation to control the dreams of sleeping research subjects.
 One day, while the scientist is conducting an experiment on Lin, Amarok and Malkin enter the lab.
-Amarok is able to reach Lin and kisses her, which causes her to reawaken her Kiltgang memories and remember that she is Lieban.
+Amarok is able to reach Lin and kiss her, which causes her to reawaken her Kiltgang memories and remember that she is Lieban.

 The Midsummer’s Knights are also in the area, because Pitz has predicted that another Machine Goodfellow will activate in the area that night.
 Teppei isn’t with them, though, because he’s doing testing back at Tanegashima to determine the abilities of both himself and his Livlaster.